magnussha/quicknote/README.md

  -b Moves note to archive folder.
  -j Starts a new note with current date as name (Journal).
  -k Appends line with preceeding timestamp to journal.
 Creates file if it does not already exist.
 Requires a string of text in quotes.
  -u Appends line without preceeding timestamp to journal.
 Creates file if it does not already exist.
-Requires a string of text in quotes. \n
+Requires a string of text in quotes.
  -h Prints this help.
  ```